CheckOut

 Unfinished cabinets or furniture require some minor attention to prepare for finishing.
 For instance, you may need to use some extra-fine sandpaper to remove any hanging strands of wood from the comers.
 You should also wipe the wood down with a damp cloth to remove any wood dust still on the surface.
 There will also be unfilled nail holes that will require filling with wood putty, although any such holes will be very small.
 In some cases, the wood may contain minor defects that can quickly and easily be corrected with sandpaper or wood filler.

-Cabinets do not come with any hardware and no holes will be drilled into your cabinet doors or drawer fronts.
-We have some knobs and pulls available, but recommend Rockler.com and other stores on our links page for a great selection of cabinet pulls.
-Bookcases and furniture pieces that come with hardware will have holes drilled into them.
+Woodcraft cabinets and bookcases do not come with any hardware and no holes will be drilled into your cabinet doors or drawer fronts.
+We have some knobs and pulls available, but recommend Rockler.com for a great selection of cabinet pulls.

 What kind of hinges do you use?